open2b/scriggo-site/site/what-is-scriggo.md

 # What is Scriggo

-Scriggo is the fastest, modern and secure Go template engine and embeddable Go runtime.
+Scriggo is the fast, modern and secure Go template engine and embeddable Go runtime.

 It is also a modern and safe template engine that allows to use the Go language also inside templates.